mkexc/ESP32-Door-Alarm/README.md

 ## Changelog
 - 1.0: Initial release
-- 1.1: Alarm Manager is now a standalone webapp, with full iOS and Android favicon and app icon support.
+- 1.1: Alarm Manager is now a standalone webapp, with full iOS favicon,app icon and splashscreen support.
+(Android soon, as I don't have an Android device right now.)
 Save to homescreen to get the standalone webapp.

 ## Compiling in Arduino IDE